-- For: The election of Ernst N. Csiszar, Julia L. Johnson and Jorge Mas as Class I directors to serve until the 2020 Annual Meeting of Shareholders and the election of C. Robert Campbell as a Class III Director to serve until the 2019 Annual Meeting of Shareholders; - · For: Ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the 2017 fiscal year; and - · For: Approval of a non-binding advisory resolution regarding the compensation of our named executive officers; - For ONE YEAR on the non-binding advisory resolution relating to the frequency of advisory votes on the compensation of our named executive officers and: - In accordance with the recommendation of the Board "for" or "against" all other business as may properly be brought before the Annual Meeting and at any adjournments or postponements of the Annual Meeting.
+- For: The election of Jose R. Mas and Javier Palomarez as Class II directors to serve until the 2021 Annual Meeting of Shareholders; - · For: Ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the 2018 fiscal year; and - · For: Approval of a non-binding advisory resolution regarding the compensation of our NEOs; and - In accordance with the recommendation of the Board "for" or "against" all other business as may properly be brought before the Annual Meeting and at any adjournments or postponements of the Annual Meeting.